Garmin Fenix 5 Review Facts

 As with just about any other sports watch

 in the world, the Fenix 5 series comes with a durable silicone band that comes in a variety of colors, but for an added cost you can upgrade the watch to have a metal, linked band.
 The bands, as expected, are fully adjustable so accurate metrics can be taken by the dimple on the back of the watch.
-Most customers don't go out of their way to mention the bands which'll lead you to believe that they're nothing to right home about, but there have been quite a few people that've mentioned the ease at which you can swap bands.
-For those of us with aesthetic hang-ups, this'll allow you to customize your watch easily, and quickly.
+Most customers don't go out of their way to mention the bands which will lead you to believe that they're nothing to write home about, but there have been quite a few people that have mentioned the ease at which you can swap bands.
+If you're one of those with aesthetic hang-ups, this will allow you to customize your watch easily, and quickly.

 life on the Fenix 5 series ranges from incredible, to manageable depending on how you use it.
 It can last in the standard smartwatch mode for as long as two weeks, and if you're intent on using the GPS for a prolonged period of time it'll last you about 24 hours.
 What's interesting about this watch is the Ultratrac Battery saver mode, which is meant to be used for activities that'll exceed 8 hours.
 Ultratrac allows you to basically dictate the interval at which rate the watch measures your metrics, so the battery can vary in length in this mode, from 20 to 60 hours, depending on how you set it up..
 There've been a few customers who claim that the Ultratrac mode is glitchy, battery-wise, but as far as the other modes the reviews have been glowing.